auth0/docs/adldap-authentication.md

   </ul>
 </div>

-Once node.js has been installed, download and unzip the source code for the connector
+Once node.js has been installed, download and unzip the source code for the __Auth0 AD/LDAP Connector__:

 <div class="installers">
   <ul>